A compact model of Escherichia coli core and biosynthetic metabolism: Methods

 Information about the enzymes and proteins behind the stoichiometric model was collected in a knowledge graph.
-To build this graph, all available data on reaction-protein association and subunit composition were retrieved by automatic querying of the BioCyc database through its REST-based data retrieval API (\url{https://biocyc.org/web-services.shtml}).
+To build this graph, all available data on reaction-protein association and subunit composition were retrieved by automatically querying the BioCyc database through its REST-based data retrieval API (\url{https://biocyc.org/web-services.shtml}).
 This information was then extended and curated based on a comparison with existing \textit{i}ML1515 GPR annotations.
-The resulting data were used to generate a directed graph wherein nodes represent biological entities (such as reactions, proteins, genes, and metabolites) and edges represent functional dependencies across them, including catalysis, subunit composition, post-translational modifications, and others.
-A complete list of node and edge types in the graph are provided in Supplementary Tables \ref{node_description_table} and \ref{edge_description_table}, respectively.
+The resulting data were used to generate a directed graph in which nodes represent biological entities (such as reactions, proteins, genes, and metabolites) and edges represent functional dependencies across them, including catalysis, subunit composition, post-translational modifications, and others.
+A complete list of node and edge types in the graph is provided in Supplementary Tables \ref{node_description_table} and \ref{edge_description_table}, respectively.
 All polypeptide nodes were annotated with their molecular mass (parsed from EcoCyc), enabling recursive computation of the molecular mass of \textit{any} protein node in the graph (see Supplementary Information \ref{graph_based_computations}).
-All manipulation and analyses of the graph data structure were performed using the NetworkX Python package \cite{hagberg_exploring_2008}, and the final data structure provided to the user in both Cytoscape and GML formats.
+All manipulation and analysis of the graph data structure were performed using the NetworkX Python package \cite{hagberg_exploring_2008}, and the final data structure is provided to the user in Cytoscape and GML formats.